CloveTwilight3/RoomMates-Beta/README.md

 - Age verification system for 18+ content
 - Auto-role assignment for new members
 - Role management utilities

+## THIS BOT IS BETA AND MAY BE UNSTABLE TO USE IN PRODUCTION!

 ## Setup Instructions